Tenant Wakes Up With Landlord Towering Over Him

 I almost didn’t believe it, but I’m assured the story is legit.

-I asked my friend if the tenant sucked his cock after handing over the money.
+I asked my friend if the tenant got onto his knees and thanked the landlord for the ride to the cashpoint.
 It seemed like the obvious question.

 This situation is almost as bizarre (and comical) as the tenant that wanted to know if it was acceptable for her landlord to go through her underwear draw *slaps forehead*.

-For those unaware (which some clearly are), tenants are legally entitled to live in quiet enjoyment.
+For those unaware (which some clearly are), tenants are legally entitled to live in ‘quiet enjoyment’.
 That means, the tenant has the legal right to live in the property as his or her home.
-The Landlord must ask the tenant’s permission before entering the premises, regardless of whether any terms have been breached!!
+The Landlord must ask the tenant’s permission before entering the premises, regardless of whether any terms have been breached (i.e. rent is late)!

 One of my landlords came in one day and re-arranged the furniture.
 I was out and my house-mates, who knew nothing about anything, thought this was totally normal!
 The landlord was generally clueless but OK otherwise - I still don't understand it.